 Champagne Taittinger

 Taittinger is one of the largest and most respectable champagne producers in the world.
-You might recognize their silver box packaging with red bubbles on the lid.
+You might recognise their silver box packaging with red bubbles on the box.
 This visit will also include a cellar tour, but the cellars are a bit different from those you saw at Veuve.
 The tour will conclude in the tasting room where you can explore their champagne lineup at your own pace.

 Reservations: taittinger.com